-Ku-ring-gai Wildflower Garden is a fantastic place to visit during school holidays with entry level bushwalking trails.
+Ku-ring-gai Wildflower Garden is a fantastic place to visit during school holidays.
+It has some short and simple bushwalking trails and some longer ones and lots of interesting information too.

 Ku-ring-gai Wildflower Garden